Color Change | What to Expect from your Pressed Florals

 A true wedding staple, the delicate layers in these blooms make us swoon.

-White Ranunculus - like white roses, white ranunculus transform into a blonde-toned beauty once pressed.
+Like white roses, white ranunculus transform into a blonde-toned beauty once pressed.
 Depending on the variety in your bouquet, they can also transform into a soft buttery yellow.

 White ranunculus' will press differently depending on their specific variation and the condition your flowers arrived in.

-Pastel Ranunculus - pastel-colored ranunculus seriously have our whole heart.
+Pastel-colored ranunculus seriously have our whole heart.
 Once pressed, the pigment in these blooms tends to become a slightly more pale version than what they look like fresh.

-Red Ranunculus - dramatic red ranunculus becomes richer once pressed, transforming into a stunning maroon color.
+Dramatic red ranunculus becomes richer once pressed, transforming into a stunning maroon color.

 Stock Flower